livecode/livecode/docs/development/build-mac.md

 You will not be able to compile the OS X desktop version of LiveCode unless you install some older OS X SDKs; see the next section for details.

+You will need to setup your Apple ID (aka developer account) in Xcode by going to _Preferences &rarr; Accounts_. without it the code signing step of the build process will fail.

 ### Optional dependencies

 By default, LiveCode is compiled for a large number of versions of iPhoneSimulator, and requires quite a lot of Apple SDKs to be installed.